Fixing Keyboard, Disklavier, & Nalbantov USB Issues: FAT32 & Superfloppy Format

 For your USB stick to work with either a Nalbantov USB emulator, or an older keyboard, it must be formatted FAT32.

-On Windows, if you try to format a USB stick that’s larger than 32 GB, you won’t even be given the option to format it was a FAT32 device.
+On Windows, if you try to format a USB stick that’s larger than 32 GB using the native Windows software (through File Explorer), you won’t even be given the option to format it as a FAT32 device.

 Some older keyboards/controllers only mount removable media if it has no partition table.
 This is a bit confusing, since you might have only one partition, but there might still be a partition table.
 When you format a USB stick without any partition table, you call that formatting it as a “superfloppy.”
 This is mandatory for your USB stick to work with the Nalbantov.

 Not all USB sticks are equal.
-As a rule, speed is directly proportional to size, and USB emulators expect very fast USB sticks—which is a bit counterintuitive, since they’re emulating floppy disks!
-Nalbantov officially recommends name brand 64 GB USB sticks.
+As a rule, speed is often proportional to size, and USB emulators expect very fast USB sticks—which is a bit counterintuitive, since they’re emulating floppy disks!
+Nalbantov officially recommends name-brand 64 GB USB sticks.
+If you’re looking for a good USB stick, see my article on my preferred choice for USB sticks for Nalbantov USB emulators and other devices.

 Back up anything you care about.
 These steps erase the stick completely.
 Double‑check the disk you select before hitting Enter.